PoliUniLu/cora/README.md

 - `get_irredundat_solutions`.

 ***Note:***
-Use `help` function to access the documentation of the cora package.
+Use the `help` function to access the documentation of CORA.

 **Example:**
 ```python